weikang-zeng/ros_test/Readme.md

 During debugging, I forgot that python's scripting requirements require the use of keyboard arrow keys to issue speed commands, because at the beginning I tested this by sending a simple message to the subscription side as a test.
 It's easy to implement though, use the getch library and then define the corresponding speed commands for each arrow key under keypress and then publish them.

-**mqtt_subscriber_node.cpp**:The main thing this program does is to receive messages on an MQTT topic, convert them to ROS Twist messages, and post them to the /cmd_web topic.
+**mqtt_subscriber_node.cpp**: The main thing this program does is to receive messages on an MQTT topic, convert them to ROS Twist messages, and post them to the /cmd_web topic.
 In this process, it uses regular expressions to parse the payload of the received MQTT messages.

-**mqtt_publisher.py**:This is a python script for letting users specify linear and  angular velocities and send velocity commands via MQTT
+**mqtt_publisher.py**: This is a python script for letting users specify linear and  angular velocities and send velocity commands via MQTT

-**old_version_test_python_code.py**:This is a release program that was written in the initial phase as required, in the first round of testing there was a problem with the MQTT link, so other program tests were written to debug MQTT.
+**old_version_test_python_code.py**: This is a release program that was written in the initial phase as required, in the first round of testing there was a problem with the MQTT link, so other program tests were written to debug MQTT.
 This was to be used after the debugging was complete, but I forgot about it.

 ![](img/showcase4.gif)